nyirobalazs/EEG-Signal-Prediction-Toolkit/README.md

     - `strategy: The strategy for training.
 > Note: The input_sizes and step_sizes can be given in seconds by appending 's' to the end of the value.
 For example, '1s' would correspond to 1 second.

-4. **Run the code:** Once you have installed the necessary packages, prepared your data, and configured the settings, you can run the code.
-The main function to call is training_pipeline from the Training class.
-This function takes the segment dictionary as input and runs the training process.

 #### The output of the code includes: